Lazarus Planet: Prelude

-During Batman and Robin's early adventures, they team up with Superman and the Doom Patrol to deal with a demon named Nezha who was wreaking havoc amongst Gotham City and Metropolis.
-The Doom Patrol explain that over three millenia ago, Nezha was originally a human who was the son of a powerful war general named Li Jing.
-After Nezha fell in battle at a young age, Li Jing gave up all of his wealth and power to resurrect his son, eventually entering the servitude of a magician who gave the elderly Li Jing the elixir of immortal life out of pity.
+During Batman and Robin's early adventures, they team up with Superman and the Doom Patrol to deal with the demon Nezha who was wreaking havoc in Gotham City and Metropolis.
+The Doom Patrol explain that over three millennia ago, Nezha was originally a human and the son of powerful war general Li Jing.
+After Nezha died in battle at a young age, Li Jing gave up his wealth and power to resurrect him, eventually entering the servitude of a magician who gave him the elixir of immortality out of pity.

-Nezha was resurrected by the elixir but was enraged that his father lost all of his power and wealth and killed him.
-Nezha rebuilt his father's empire, made deals with demons and obtained magical weapons, becoming a demonic Devil Nezha.
-In order to stop Nezha, warriors from the House of Ji imprisoned him.
-In the 21st century, Nezha creates a new spell to free himself but was disgusted with how humans had advanced and desired to control the world.
+Nezha was resurrected by the elixir, but was enraged at his father and killed him.
+Nezha rebuilt his father's empire, made deals with demons and obtained magical weapons, becoming a demon.
+To stop Nezha, warriors from the House of Ji imprisoned him.
+In the 21st century, Nezha creates a new spell to free himself but is disgusted with how humans had advanced and desires to control the world.

-Batman and Superman manage to stop Nezha by trapping him in the Phantom Zone, but Nezha slowly tries to break free.
-Superman pushes Nezha and himself in Nezha's prison (which is a huge doorway) on Lazarus Island but with the help of the Doom Patrol, Superman escapes the prison.
+Batman and Superman manage to stop Nezha by trapping him in the Phantom Zone, but he attempts to escape.
+Superman pushes Nezha and himself in Nezha's prison on Lazarus Island before escaping.

-In the present, while Damian Wayne participates in a tournament on Lazarus Island, it is revealed that Damian's great-grandmother, Mother's Soul, was brought back to life due to the Lazarus Pits, with Mother's Soul saying that they must free Nezha once more or else the world will be destroyed (hinting that she may have been the one who freed Nezha to fight Batman and Superman).
-One night, Bruce Wayne sees Alfred Pennyworth appear in front of him, which makes Bruce suspicious since Alfred was killed by Bane during the City of Bane storyline.
-Bruce tests Alfred on a series of questions to make sure Alfred isn't the imposter, and while in the Batcave they see a possessed Damian, Jakeem Thunder and Timothy Hunter.
+In the present, while Damian Wayne participates in a tournament on Lazarus Island, it is revealed that his great-grandmother, Mother's Soul, was brought back to life due to the Lazarus Pits, with Mother's Soul saying that they must free Nezha once more or else the world will be destroyed.
+One night, Bruce Wayne sees Alfred Pennyworth appear in front of him, which makes Bruce suspicious since he was killed by Bane during the City of Bane storyline.
+Bruce tests Alfred on a series of questions to make sure Alfred is not the imposter, and while in the Batcave they see a possessed Damian, Jakeem Thunder and Timothy Hunter.
 Batman subdues the Hunters but Damian wounds him and escapes to meet up with Nezha and Mother Soul, who have sent various malicious mystics to capture powerful relics across the world, causing Earth's magic to go into havoc.